fredrik-j-lindberg/discord-social-bot/README.md

 - **User data**

-  _Note: This feature requires that you have enabled pii fields in the guild config._
+  _Note: Much of the userdata fields are required to opt in for on guild by guild basis in the guild config._

   - Via /pii a user can enter user data about themselves
   - Via /whois you can view info about a user